SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements-MandatoryCapabilities.md

 # Mandatory Capabilities

 **Status: Reviewed and Ready**
 The chapter [Device Behavior](#device-behavior) describes how a connector / agent that runs on a device registers to Cumulocity IoT.
-It must send a mandatory minimum of information to be certifiable covered in the section [Foundation Model Fragments](#foundation-model-fragments).
+It must send a mandatory minimum of information to be certifiable covered in the section [Mandatory Capability Fragments](#mandatory-capability-fragments).

 ## Device Behavior